 Exercise such other functions within the scope of the Convention as are required for the achievement of the object and purpose, as well as the aims, of the Convention.

 The first session of the Conference of States Parties shall be convened by the Secretary-General of the United Nations no later than six months after the entry into force of the present Convention.
-At its first session, the Conference of States Parties shall adopt its own rules of procedure, which shall include decision-making for matters within the scope of its mandate that are not already stated in the Convention.
+At its first session, the Conference of States Parties shall adopt its own rules of procedure,.

 The Conference of States Parties shall meet in public sessions, except as otherwise determined by it, in accordance with its rules of procedure.